nico3333fr/jquery-accessible-dialog-tooltip-aria/README.md

 - Attribute <code>data-tooltip-close-title</code>: the <code>title</code> attribute of the close button in your dialog tooltip.
 - Attribute <code>data-tooltip-close-img</code>: a path to a valid image for the close button.

+Another feature: when you click on a button that launches a modal tooltip, the class <code>is-active</code> is added to this button.

 Enjoy.

 <img src="https://www.nicolas-hoffmann.net/bordel/chuck-norris1.jpg" alt="Chuck Norris approved this" />